-Independent studies (NUR 591) must be approved by both the Program Director and the Associate Dean of Education and Student Affairs prior to the start of the semester.
+Independent studies (NUR 591) must be approved by both the Program Director and the Senior Associate Dean for Research prior to the start of the semester.
 Students should submit an Independent Study Form (see handbook appendix for link) for all necessary signatures in order to register for NUR 591.
 Independent studies are graded according to the criteria detailed in the approval form.